Ironiawn/ExUgnite/README.md

 Please note:

-- The passwords on the code and the servers doesn't not work anymore
+- The passwords on the code and the servers doesn't work anymore
 - The project is outdated (mid 2019)
 - Framework target: 4.7.2
 - Uses MySQL